dex4er/tf/README.md

 The command will generate temporarily the `terraform.tfplan` file.

+The command will log to the file named in `TF_LOG_FILE` environment variable.

 ### `tf init`

 The same as `terraform init` with less verbose output.

+The command will log to the file named in `TF_LOG_FILE` environment variable.

 ### `tf list`